 - 14.2.
-At Ormiston Chadwick Academy we continually monitor our SEND pupils through the SENDCO regular one-two-one review meetings, daily through Personal Tutors and Heads of Year as needed: - 14.3.
-We recognise that it might be more difficult for some students with SEND or EAL to express their concerns about bullying therefore we have put in place the following additional arrangements to support reporting of incidents they can use the sharp system or report to the TA's or SENDco who they meet with regular
+At Ormiston Chadwick Academy we continually monitor our SEND children through the SENCO and the SEND team with regular review meetings, daily through Form Tutors and Heads of Year as needed. - 14.3.
+We recognise that it might be more difficult for some children with SEND or EAL to express their concerns about bullying therefore we have put in place the following additional arrangements to support reporting of incidents this can be done through the TA's assigned to the year group and also through being in the izone and speaking to staff in there separately to where other students would be.